johnjayasingh/svigma-draw/README.md

 # Svigma

-This project was created based on a idea i got from seeing a small clip in fireship video.
+This project was created based on an idea i got from seeing a small clip in fireship video.
 Explain SVG under 100 seconds.

 I had a issue earlier that is to draw lines polygons rectanges and circles in a ReactJs application.